Technology & Multimedia

 - The Scholars Commons, on Reynolds 4, is a flexible study space that includes a mix of Windows and Mac computers.

-- The Reference area on Wilson 4 provides both Macs and Windows PCs.
+- Study space on Wilson 4 provides both Macs and Windows PCs.
 Additional PCs are available in the Atrium and across from the Circulation Desk.

 Tips on Using Public Computers

 In order to protect your personal files and online accounts, we suggest the following guidelines:

 - Save files to a personal flash drive or cloud file service (Google Drive, Dropbox, etc.).
 Files saved on the desktop will be deleted the next time the computer is logged out or reboots.

 - We strongly recommend that you log out of any web sites you access with a personal account.

 - When you are done using a public Mac, we strongly recommend that you logout.
 When you are done using a public Windows PC, we suggest rebooting or restarting the computer.
 This will prevent anyone else from accessing your accounts and files.